 - A. Refer the student to the appropriate county department of social services or county community mental health agency. - B. Notify the student's parent or legal guardian of the referral.
 If the student is over 18 years of age, or is legally emancipated, notification should be made to the student directly; and - C. Report the assaults(s) to appropriate state or local law enforcement officials and prosecutors.

-Students who have been expelled may be eligible for enrollment in an alternative education program, a
+Students who have been expelled may be eligible for enrollment in an alternative education program, disciplinary academy, or may be eligible for home schooling.

 Academics/Counseling